ksu-hmi/Benchmark-Datasets-for-MIMIC-3/README.md

  1. When I ran the script found in Step 2: python -m mimic3benchmark.scripts.extract_subjects {PATH TO MIMIC-III CSVs} data/root/, I got the error message that "numpy" could not be located.
 So, I downloaded numpy and pandas.
  1. With those packages installed, the script "python -m mimic3benchmark.scripts.extract_subjects {PATH TO MIMIC-III CSVs} data/root/" was run again.
 This time, our error message was that "YAML" could not be found.
  1. I researched YAML to find out what this was.
- 1. I used IDLE to open the extracts_subjects.py file to see where YAML was used and found it written there as a executable, so YAML was installed via pip at the CMD prompt as were the previous two packages.
+ 1. I used IDLE to open the extracts_subjects.py file to see where YAML was used in the code and found it so YAML was installed via pip at the CMD prompt as were the previous two packages.
  1. The script in Step 2 was run again.
-This time, there were a seriouThe next time I ran the going to need them unless you are going to but were which unpackaged everytdownloading Ubuntu and following other directions to get the To download all for a research project but WINZip
-1. The requirements on how to run the scripts really do require NumPY and Pandas.
+This time, the script appeared to run until I received another error message saying there was no output location for the results.
+I ran the same script from the Anaconda prompt and received the same error.